beyondwords-io/player/doc/building-your-own-ui.md

 This is because the player is built on top of a native media element (a `<video>` tag).

+If `playerStyle: "video", showUserInterface: false` is set then the `<video>` tag will show without any controls.

 ## How to build a UI

 The simplest way to build your own UI is to repeatedly query the player instance and re-render.